jsinger67/parol/docs/TutorialOld.md

 # Tutorial

+>Please note that as of version 0.10.7 we switched to the new documentation.
+This tutorial will not updated anymore.
+>
+>You can directly head over to the hosted [book](https://jsinger67.github.io/).

 This tutorial will describe step by step how to build an own language processor.
 We will begin from the scratch and uses [JSON](http://Json.org) as a concrete example.
 The complete source code is available on Github: [json_parser](https://github.com/jsinger67/json_parser.git).